-Barbados is a popular travel destination, known for its sunny skies, turquoise waters, history, cricket, RiRi, music festivals, beverages, and more.
-The island is sliced into 11 pizza slices called parishes, and is an entrepreneurial hub, popular Caribbean wedding destination, home to a diverse population, and a beautiful place to journey around by foot, boat, or car.
+Barbados is a popular travel destination, known for its sunny skies, turquoise waters, history, cricket, musicians, festivals and more.
+The island is sliced into 11 slices called parishes and is an entrepreneurial hub, popular Caribbean wedding destination, and a beautiful place to journey around by foot, boat, or car.

 Now, I make sure to appreciate each expression of God’s handiwork seen in creation around Bim, observe the environment, and experience it with fresh eyes and a thankful heart.